PostHog/posthog.com/contents/handbook/growth/marketing/content.md

 1. **Opinionated advice** – Articles where we offer a strong point of view on a topic that impacts our audience.
 Examples include [The Product-Market Fit Game](/founders/product-market-fit-game), [Burning money on paid ads for a dev tool](/founders/dev-marketing-paid-ads), and [How to design your company for speed](https://newsletter.posthog.com/p/how-to-design-your-company-for-speed)

-2. **Brand building** – Articles where we share and advocate for our philosophy and values.
-Examples include [We like to ship fast.
-Here's how we designed our company to do it](/founders/how-come-we-ship-so-much), [How to run a transparent startup](/founders/how-to-run-a-transparent-company), and [How (and why) we treat pricing like a product](/founders/how-to-treat-your-pricing-like-a-product).

-3. **High intent SEO guides** – Articles for people actively considering PostHog, or searching for a product like ours.
+2. **High intent SEO comparisons** – Articles for people actively considering PostHog, or searching for a product like ours.
 Examples include comparisons between [PostHog and competing products](/blog/tags/comparisons), guides on the [best alternatives to popular tools](/blog/best-heap-alternatives), and guides to [most popular tools in our segments](/blog/best-open-source-ab-testing-tools).

-4. **Helpful evergreen guides:** Articles on topics of interest to our users and potential users.
+3. **Helpful evergreen guides:** Articles on topics of interest to our users and potential users.
 They generally target popular search terms.
 Examples include [How to measure product-market fit](/founders/measure-product-market-fit), [The AARRR pirate funnel explained](/product-engineers/aarrr-pirate-funnel), and [8 annoying A/B testing mistakes every engineer should know](/product-engineers/ab-testing-mistakes).

-5. **Engineering tutorials:** – Guides on how to do specific things in PostHog.
+4. **Engineering tutorials:** – Guides on how to do specific things in PostHog.
 These can be for existing PostHog users, or aimed at potential users who are trying to solve a specific problem.
 Some, like [How to set up Python A/B testing](/tutorials/python-ab-testing) are SEO focused.
 Others, like [How to show a survey after a delay](/tutorials/delayed-survey), focus on specific PostHog user pain points.

+5. **Newsletters:** – Our newsletter, [Product for Engineers](https://newsletter.posthog.com), is both a distribution channel and its own content category.
+Issues often curate or summarize our existing content, or that of others, into an easy to digest, snackable format.

 ### Good to knows